Q. Some UPS manufacturers give the autonomy time at full load but others give it at typical load. What is the difference?

 1. Very short disturbances or outages caused by "cable slap" during storms or power switching problems.
 The UPS will carry the load through these very short outages.

 2. Long outages caused, say, by cutting a power cable during construction work or a fire in a substation transformer.
 The UPS will detect if the outage is long and give an alarm to tell the user to shut down the computer before the autonomy time ends, so saving data.
 This can also be done automatically using PowerShield software.
 To avoid the necessity of shutting down the computer extra battery packs can be employed to extend the autonomy time.
 At large computer sites it is standard to install generators which start automatically in the case of utility power failure to restore the power feed to the UPS.

 The batteries offered in this shop are all VRLA (Valve Regulated Lead Acid)

 There are different types of VRLA battery depending on the application and it is important to use the correct type to achieve the best performance and longest life.

 If for whatever reason you change your mind and would like to return your order after delivery, we’re happy to refund or exchange your purchase as long as it’s unopened and in its original packaging.
-This option is available for 21 days after delivery.
+Manufaturers of Batteries and UPS systems will charge a re-stocking fee which we have no option but to pass on to our customer.
+This may be between 10 and 15% of the item price.
+The returns option is available for 21 days after delivery.
 Please read our full returns and refunds policy.